-If you are running multiple manager nodes, the events will be written to whichever node is handling the event.
-(For more information on running multiple nodes, see Run Deep Security Manager as multiple nodes.)
+If you are running multiple manager nodes, the events will be written to the disk of whichever node is handling the event.
+(For more information on running multiple nodes, see Run Deep Security Manager on multiple nodes.)

 Once the disk space issue on the database has been resolved, the manager will write the locally stored data to the database.

 Low disk space on the manager